 Most veneers these days are fabricated using porcelain or zirconia.
 These ceramic materials provide strength, resilience, and esthetics comparable to natural tooth enamel.
 Ceramic materials can be textured to match enamel and even possess the same light-reflective properties.
 Veneers can also be fabricated using composite resin, although we typically do not recommend this material.
 Composite resin is less durable and aesthetically-pleasing than ceramic alternatives.

 The Veneer Process

 The veneer process is irreversible, so having them placed is an important decision.
-During a consultation appointment, Richard A. McKinney, DMD will perform an in-depth examination to determine if you are a suitable candidate for veneer treatment.
+During a consultation appointment, Dr. Travis Cochell will perform an in-depth examination to determine if you are a suitable candidate for veneer treatment.
 Placing and designing veneers requires your active participation.
 Be sure to ask questions, voice concerns, and express your desired results, so we can ensure that veneers are right for you.

 Once we have developed an appropriate treatment plan, we can schedule your first procedure.
 During this appointment, we remove a small amount of enamel from the front of each tooth receiving a veneer.
 This allows us to accommodate the thickness of the veneer.
 Next, we will make an impression of each tooth and send it to our state-of-the-art laboratory.
 There, our technicians will use these impressions to custom-design your veneers.
 This process usually takes several weeks.

 Once the veneers are ready, we can schedule your final appointment.
-During this appointment, Richard A. McKinney, DMD will clean and prepare your teeth.
+During this appointment, Dr. Travis Cochell will clean and prepare your teeth.
 Next, we will etch the back of the veneers, which provides a rougher surface and ensures a stronger bond.
 We then permanently cement the veneers to the front surface of your teeth.
 To ensure a proper fit, we may need to make minor adjustments and trim excess material.